raghunandanr487-collab/RTLTOGDSCOMEON-/assest/week4/CMOS noise margin robustness evaluation.md

 # noise margin high and noise margin low
  ## Noise Margin High (NMH):
--The maximum noise voltage that can be added to a logic HIGH input without changing the output logic.
+- The maximum noise voltage that can be added to a logic HIGH input without changing the output logic.

 ## Noise Margin Low (NML):
--The maximum noise voltage that can be added to a logic LOW input without changing the output logic.
+- The maximum noise voltage that can be added to a logic LOW input without changing the output logic.

 ### so now we will see the image of the graphs of invertor with labbled vil,voh,vol,vih,vdd